brunomassaini/tools/ssh-commands-ninja/README.md

 ## Prerequisites

-You need `jq` installed on you rcomputer
+You need `jq` installed on your computer

 ## Configuration

-Specify the IP list of your servers on a `config.json` file Here is an example:
+Specify the IP list of your servers on a `config.json` file

+Here is an example:
 ```json
 {